orangejuice/blog/data/activity/movie-男与女-2016/record.en.md

 ---
-title: Man and Woman
+title: A Man and A Woman
-slug: man-and-woman
 category: movie
 status: todo
 rating: 0